Chirag-ahir/My-SQL-All-Basic/README.md

 What is Field ?<br>
 A field is a column in a table that is supposed to provide specific information about all the records in the table.

+What is a Record ?<br>
+A record is a row in a table.
+It is also known as a Horizontal entity of a table.

+What is Null value ?
+A null is neither an empty string nor a zero value.

 What is Data ?<br>
 Data is defined as facts or figures, or information that's stored in or used by a computer.